 Students who have studied a foreign language in high school or who have practical knowledge of a foreign language must take a placement examination prior to enrolling for further study of that language.
 Students must enroll in the course in which they place on the examination.
 Instructors who determine that students are inappropriately enrolled may direct them to move to the appropriate level.
 Students can count one placement test per semester (only the first attempt).

 Transfer students with prior college language study are not eligible to take the placement examination in that language, and must enroll in a course at the next appropriate level.

-Students with non-college language learning may be able to earn college credit by achieving an appropriate score on an approved national test, such as Advanced Placement (see "Credit by Examination").
+Students with non-college language learning may be able to earn college credit by achieving an appropriate score on an approved national test, such as Advanced Placement (see "Credit by Examination" below).

-Native speakers are not eligible to take the placement exam, nor are they eligible to enroll in 100-or 200-level courses, except SPA 203.
-The students should talk to an advisor in the Department of Modern Languages and Literature for proper placement.
+Native speakers are not eligible to take the placement exam, nor are they eligible to enroll in 100 or 200-level courses, except SPA 203.
+The students should talk to an advisor in the Department of Modern Languages for proper placement.

 Foreign Language Resource Center (Laboratory) (www.gvsu.edu/lrc)

 The Language Resource Center offers access to state-of-the-art audio, video, and computer technologies.
 The LRC laboratories host 66 language-learning workstations, which are reserved exclusively for GVSU language students but closed to general campus use.
 All elementary and intermediate language courses require a minimum of 50 minutes a week of lab attendance.
 The audio-visual and computer resources are used to enrich many upper-division courses, too.
 Foreign language students can also access most of the LRC audio resources from their homes, or elsewhere, via the Internet.
 LRC equipment and software are being constantly updated and expanded.